 Ticks can carry multiple pathogens and these are generally referred to as “Co-Infections” of a tick bite.
-Below are some of the “common” co-infections of the Borrelia bacteria that causes Lyme borreliosis.
-The co-infections can be worse than Borrelia and just as hard to treat, many times complicating the recovery of Lyme Borreliosis.
+Below are some of the “common” co-infections.
+The co-infections can be worse and just as hard to treat, complicating the recovery of Lyme disease.

 Babesiosis is an infection caused by a malaria-like parasite (Babesia microti and B. duncani are two examples), that infects red blood cells.
 If ticks are infected with the Lyme bacterium, Borrelia burgdorferi and Babesia, this is a co-infection.
 Although rare, it’s possible to contract babesiosis from a contaminated blood transfusion.
 Babesiosis is often so mild it goes unnoticed, but it can be life-threatening to people with no spleen, the elderly, and people with weak immune systems.

 Symptoms of babesiosis are similar to those of Lyme disease, often starting with a high fever and chills.
 Some symptoms of babesiosis can be very low blood pressure, liver problems, severe hemolytic anemia (a breakdown of red blood cells), and kidney failure.

 Bartonella are bacteria that live inside cells that can infect humans and a wide range of other animals.
 Not all Bartonella species cause disease in humans.
 It is mainly carried by cats and causes cat-scratch disease, endocarditis, and several other serious diseases in humans.

 Fleas, body lice and ticks carry Bartonella.
 Scientists suspect that only ticks can transmit the infection to humans; however, more research is needed to establish the role of ticks in spreading the disease.